tzechong94/csprimer/algo/analysis-of-algo/README.md

 defined ot be a binary tree with a key in each node such that:

-- all elaves are on, at most, two adjacent levels
+- all leaves are on, at most, two adjacent levels
 - all leaves on the lowest level occur to the left, and all levels excpt the lowest one are completed filled
 - the key in root is <= all its children, and the left and right subtrees are again binary heaps.
 - children of node i = 2i and 2i + 1